 Kirsty Holden, mummy saving expert over at themoneysavingmum.com, helps families live the good life for less.
 She regularly shares hints and tips over on her blog to help you stretch the family budget.

-If you are one of the many thousands that have overspent this Christmas .. don’t panic you’re not alone!
-Some people just don’t like to talk about it!
+If you are one of the many thousands that have overspent this Christmas… don’t panic you’re not alone!
+Some people just don’t like to talk about money!

-Today I’m sharing with you my top 5 financial resolutions that you can implement right now while you wait for your first pay cheque of 2019 along with ways to help you stick to them:
+Today I’m sharing with you my top five financial resolutions that you can implement right now, while you wait for your first pay cheque of the new year, along with ways to help you stick to them:

 I will NOT overspend

 When was the last time you wrote your income and expenditure down and analysed what you saw in front of you?
 If you find your expenditure is higher than what is coming in, you need to do something about it ASAP!

 Take a look at each of your expenses individually.
 Think about it and ask yourself… are they keeping you warm, fed and watered… be brutal!
 If it seems you do have money left then brilliant!
 You should prioritise those funds accordingly ensuring you use any ‘spare money’ to pay off any outstanding debts.

 While this isn’t something any of us like to do with ‘spare cash’, priority debts can have serious consequences if you don’t pay them and could include mortgage repayments and loans secured on your home.
 These should be high up on your list to repay regularly.

 Budgeting is the heart of all financial planning and if you don’t do it you’re just setting yourself up to fail.

 Once you’ve looked at your budget it’s time to ask yourself some questions.
 If your expenditure is higher than it should be where are you overpaying?
 Where are you spending all of your money, and where can you save?